deanberris/cpp-netlib-boostcon-paper/messages.rst

 One of the core components in the library is the concept and the implementation of a common message type.
 In most (not all) network protocols, the concept of a message is central to the definition of the protocol.
-In HTTP, SMTP, XMPP, and even other protocols like SNMP and ICMP there is a common notion of a "packet" or a message.
+In HTTP, SMTP, XMPP, and even other protocols like SNMP and ICMP, there is a common notion of a "packet" or a message.
 In cpp-netlib we chose to implement the concept of a message that has the following common parts: